-The Farm safety calendar competition raises awareness among primary school children and their communities of common hazards on farms and other rural properties.
+The Farm safety calendar competition raises awareness among primary school students and their communities of common hazards on farms and other rural properties.

 The published calendar is an opportunity for safety messages to be prominently displayed in the home throughout the year, reminding Queenslanders of all ages to work and play safely on farm properties.

-Children are asked to draw and colour a picture (using the competition template(PDF, 81.35 KB) available at worksafe.qld.gov.au) that illustrates one of three farm safety topics (see below).
+Students are asked to draw and colour a picture using the competition template(PDF, 81.35 KB) that illustrates one farm safety message (see below).

 Choose a safety message

 - Don’t use damaged power cords—turn off the power and tell someone about it straight away.

 - Safety switches save lives—make sure they’re fitted and tested.

 - Look up and live—look out for powerlines when using machinery.

 - Animals can be unpredictable.
 Respect their size and strength and learn how to work with them safely.